Game, set, match!

 What do you know about wheelchair tennis?
 You’ve undoubtedly heard of Wimbledon with its infamous strawberries and cream and celebrity spectator crowd, but one of the most popular adaptive sports out there, the thrill of being outdoors whilst keeping fit and active, and having the opportunity to even play doubles with a partner is often what appeals to many disabled people when it comes to wheelchair tennis.
 Many people take it up as their first disability-specific sport, in fact – thanks Wimbledon!

 But, how is it played?
 Well, first things first, when considering the rules of the game, they are almost (but not quite!) identical to the running game.
 The one major difference to the standard ITF rules of tennis is that player is allowed two bounces of the ball before returning it, instead of only one bounce.
 However, it is only the first bounce that is required to be in the court of play.

-You may have a lot of questions before starting to play wheelchair tennis, but here are five of the most important considerations.
+Ready to get going?
+You may have a lot of questions before starting to play it, but here are five of the most important considerations:

 Wheelchair Tennis Basics